lvbegin/mutex/README.md

 -recursive timed mutex: The class RecursiveTimedMutex is declared in the file recursiveTimedMutex.h.
 This class is similar to the class std::recursive_timed_mutex (c++11).
 The cases where the behaviour of std::recursive_timed_mutex is undefined are replaced by throws of std::runtime_error exception.

+- shared timed mutex: The class SharedTimedMutex is declared in the file sharedTimedMutex.h.
+That class is similar to the class std::shared_timed_mutex (c++14).

+-recursive shared timed mutex: The class RecursiveSharedTimedMutex is declared in the file recursiveSharedTimedMutex.h.
+That class is similar to the class std::recursive_shared_timed_mutex.
+That class combines the behavior of the shared timed mutex and recursive timed mutex.

 ---------------------------------------------
 Compilation
 ---------------------------------------------